org-arl/jhwbus/README.md

 #### On non-Linux (macos)

 - Container runtime like [Docker Desktop](https://www.docker.com/products/docker-desktop) or [Colima](https://github.com/abiosoft/colima)
+* [docker cli](https://www.docker.com/products/cli/) - on macos can be installed using `brew install docker`

 Since we need to build the native library for ARM architecture, the container runtime has to either run on an ARM machine or support ARM emulation.

 ### Commands

 `./gradlew` : Generates a jar with the native library included in `build/libs`

+The default [docker-cli context](https://docs.docker.com/engine/manage-resources/contexts/) used is [colima](https://github.com/abiosoft/colima).
+However, this can be overridden using the `-PdockerContext=` CLI flag.

 ### Using